ScooloV/bbpedia/docs/dungeon_bowl/post-game_sequence.md

-[**hiring, firing and temporarily retiring**P][avers are prone to injury, and even the best P\'ayers can find themselves cut from the team or replaced if their injuries outweigh their abilities this Step of the post-game sequence a team may
+[**hiring, firing and temporarily retiring**P][avers are prone to injury, and even the best P'ayers can find themselves cut from the team or replaced if their injuries outweigh their abilities this Step of the post-game sequence a team may